cedvdb/x_router/README.md

 # Nested routing

+For nested routing you have the choice between using a child router or build on top of a tab system.

+## Child Router

 First setup your view with flutter's `Router` as a child.
 That is where your child routes will be rendered:

 ```dart